 When Should Churches Think About Divvying up Space?

-Portable room dividers are the perfect solution.
+Church portable room dividers are the perfect solution.
 You can set them up as a last minute room when needed.
-You can quickly close up the room divider and store it in a closet, to open the room back up.
-When opened up, it can hide one area from another, or hide unsightly equipment?
+You can quickly close up the room divider and store it in a closet, to open the room back up for much-needed privacy.
+When opened up, it can divide one area from another, or hide unsightly equipment?
 The dividers can keep kids away from an area, that is off limits or private?

 Be sure to have enough people to staff the extra rooms you’ve created.
 Flexible spaces require flexible solutions!